wso2/docs-ballerina-integrator/en/docs/learn/service-orchestration.md

 ### Step 5: Design the resource
 1. The service will be generated with a default resource named `greeting`.
 Click on the service to view and update the resource details.
-2. Click on three dots appear in front of the `greeting` resource and select edit to view and update the resource details.
+2. Click on three dots that appear in front of the `greeting` resource and select edit to view and update the resource details.
 3. Define an HTTP resource that allows the **`POST`** operation on the resource path `categories/[string category]/reserve` and accepts the category path parameter (corresponding to the specialization).
 4. Add **`ReservationRequest`** as a parameter indicating that the resource expects a `JSON` object corresponding to **`ReservationRequest`** as the payload.
 5. Add `ReservationStatus`, `http:NotFound`, and `http:InternalServerError` as the response types.